molmod/yaff/doc/howto.rst

 **TODO:**

+1. Change name conventions (``pair_part_*`` and ``pot_pair_*``) to make things easier to read.
+Create ``pair_*`` attributes automatically.

-1. Document the format of ``parameters.txt``.
+2. Document the format of ``parameters.txt``.
 This should be done very carefully.
 I'm currently thinking of something along the lines of CHARMM parameter file, but then with a few extra features to make the format more
    general:

     a.
 Introduce sections for different namespaces (see above)
     b.
 Include charges based on reference charges and charge-transfers over bonds.
+Dielectric background for fixed charge models.
     c. prefix each line with a keyword that fixes the interpretation of the parameters that follow, e.g. ``EXPREP:PARS O H 100.0 4.4``
     d.
 Configurable units, e.g. ``EXPREP:UNIT A au``.
     e.
 Allow comments with #
     f.
 Put multiple related parameters on a single line for the sake of compactness.
     g.
 Make the format very simple, such that it can be easily written/modified manually in a text editor.
     h.
 Make it doable to convert existing sets of parameters to our file format.
     i.
 Make the format easily extensible, in case we come up with new energy terms. (or things like ACKS2)
+    j.
+Specification of mixing rules.
+    k.
+Specification of exclusion/scaling rules.

    We must keep in mind that not all parameters come from MFit2, or even FFit2 in general.
 We just have to make sure that all FFit2 components (and other scripts) can write parameters in this format.

    I've made a tentative example for a (reasonable) non-polarizable water FF:

    .. literalinclude:: parameters.txt

-2. The generate method.
+3. The generate method.

-3. If the generate method is slow, we may need a checkpoint file for the ForceField class.
+4. If the generate method is slow, we may need a checkpoint file for the ForceField class.